Written by the Harmukh Technologies SEO team based on campaigns conducted for Indian businesses since 2014. Last updated: March 2026.

 Should I stop targeting high-volume keywords entirely?

 Want to audit your current SEO strategy against 2026 standards?
 The Harmukh Technologies team has been running SEO campaigns for Indian businesses since 2014.
 We conduct full strategy audits that map your current approach against every shift covered in this guide and produce a prioritised roadmap for closing the gaps.
-If you are evaluating whether your current strategy is fit for purpose, start with our SEO audit blind spots guide — it covers the most commonly overlooked issues we find in initial assessments.
+Start with our SEO audit blind spots guide — it covers the most commonly overlooked issues we find in initial assessments.
+Or read our guide to hiring an SEO consultant if you are evaluating whether to bring in external expertise.

-For further reading on the topics covered here, the Search Engine Land analysis of what stays constant in SEO through 2026 provides a strong complementary perspective from a former Google Search Quality team member — worth reading alongside this guide.
+For further reading on the topics covered here, the Search Engine Land analysis of what stays constant in SEO through 2026 provides a strong complementary perspective — worth reading alongside this guide.